sergueik/powershell_selenium/README.md

 [IO.Compression.ZipFile]::ExtractToDirectory("${env:TEMP}\${output_file}", $env:TEMP)
 copy-item -path .\lib\net35\WebDriver.Support.dll -destination $shared_assemblies_path
 ```
-NOTE: you will have to close the powershell window that was running Powershell Selenium scripts to avoid __The process cannot access the file because it is being used by another process__ error.
+NOTE: you will have to close the powershell window that has been running Powershell Selenium scripts to avoid __The process cannot access the file because it is being used by another process__ error.

 There is no strict enforcement to use Selenium 2.x - the Selenium 3.x libraries work as well.
+In particular, headless mode can be enabled by passing the `-headless` flag to the `launch_selenium` helper method.OB

 The Selenium jars and drivers are loaded from `$env:SELENIUM_DRIVERS_PATH` or from `$env:SELENIUM_PATH` (whichever is found set first) or from `c:\java\selenium` by default:
 ```